meta-llama/llama-recipes/demo_apps/README.md

 ## [LiveData](LiveData.ipynb): Ask Llama2 about Live Data
 This demo app shows how to perform live data augmented generation tasks with Llama2 and [LlamaIndex](https://github.com/run-llama/llama_index), another leading open-source framework for building LLM apps: it uses the [You.com serarch API](https://documentation.you.com/quickstart) to get live search result and ask Llama2 about them.

+## [WhatsApp Chatbot](whatsapp_llama2.md): Building a Llama-enabled WhatsApp Chatbot
+This step-by-step tutorial shows how to use the [WhatsApp Business API](https://developers.facebook.com/docs/whatsapp/cloud-api/overview), LangChain and Replicate to build a Llama-enabled WhatsApp chatbot.

 ## Quick Web UI for Llama2 Chat
 If you prefer to see Llama2 in action in a web UI, instead of the notebooks above, you can try one of the two methods: